FYJen/website/README.md

 - `index`: Supply resource id.
 - `find`: Supply a list of query parameters.

-In addition, each API has its own `deref` fields that can be added to the query string optionaly to return information in more details.
+In addition, each API has its own `deref` fields that can be added to the query string optionaly to return information in more detailed.
 To access the API, you can easily send `GET` request to [www.arthur-jen.com](http://www.arthur-jen.com).

 More examples will be provied below.